Speaker identification

 Expand for a practical setup review

-4. Laptop mics: workable for identification, but desk distance and fan noise are common reasons for extra speaker splits. an external mic is often the single biggest upgrade.
+- Laptop mics: workable for identification, but desk distance and fan noise are common reasons for extra speaker splits.
+An external mic is often the single biggest upgrade.

 Maintaining clean speaker profiles over time

-• After major hardware changes: expect new clusters; plan merges rather than fighting duplicate names.
+- After major hardware changes: expect new clusters; plan review time rather than fighting duplicate names.

-• After noisy recordings: use hallucination marking before merging, so you do not consolidate real speakers with junk segments.
+- After noisy recordings: use hallucination marking before linking labels, so you do not consolidate real speakers with junk segments.